Monday, June 30, 2008

 There are four gifts mentioned in the list in Ephesians: apostles, prophets, evangelists, and pastor/teachers.
 Listing them this way, rather than as five, acknowledges the particular grammar of the passage, even though other lists mention teaching separately.
 Evidently, in the context of Ephesians 4, it is the teaching aspect of pastoring that is being highlighted by Paul, rather than more administrative functions.

 What is the means by which equippers take the raw material of Adamic flesh and build it into the body of Christ?
 It is the Word.
 The proclamation of the Word to the unbeliever brings new birth; the presentation of it to the novice is what inculcates truth; the application of it is what guides the established.
 In the kingdom, faith is what matters, and faith arises on the wings of the Word.
-So, the most fundamental quality of these four gifts is not authority of position, but in God-given ability to proclaim the word in the context of the gift.
+So, the most fundamental quality of these four gifts is not authority of position, but God-given ability to proclaim the word within the context of their gift.

 Presenting pastoring in the unusual fashion he did (with teaching emphasized), I think, clinches the argument.